Jedediah Smith: Arikaras attack

-In the spring of 1823, Major Henry ordered Smith back down Missouri River to the Grand River with a message for Ashley to buy horses from the Arikaras, who because of a recent skirmish with Missouri Fur Company men were antagonistic to the white traders.
+In the spring of 1823, Major Henry ordered Smith back down the Missouri River to the Grand River with a message for Ashley to buy horses from the Arikaras, who, because of a recent skirmish with Missouri Fur Company men, were antagonistic to the white traders.
 Ashley, who was bringing supplies as well as 70 new men upriver by boat, met Smith at the Arikara village on May 30.
 They negotiated a trade for several horses and 200 buffalo robes and planned to leave as soon as possible to avert trouble, but weather delayed them.
 Before they could depart, an incident provoked an Arikara attack.
 Forty Ashley men, including Smith, were caught in a vulnerable position, and 12 were killed in the ensuing battle.
 Smith's conduct during the defense was the foundation of his reputation: "When his party was in danger, Mr. Smith was always among the foremost to meet it, and the last to fly; those who saw him on shore, at the Riccaree fight, in 1823, can attest to the truth of this assertion."

 Smith and another man were selected by Ashley to return to Fort Henry on foot to inform Henry of the defeat.
 Ashley and the rest of the surviving party rode back down the river, ultimately enlisting aid from Colonel Henry Leavenworth who was the commander of Fort Atkinson.
 In August, Leavenworth sent 250 military men along with 80 Ashley-Henry men, 60 men of the Missouri Fur Company and a number of Lakota Sioux warriors to subdue the Arikaras.
 After a botched campaign, a peace treaty was negotiated.
 Smith had been appointed commander of one of the two squads of the Ashley-Henry men and was thereafter known as "Captain Smith".